fleek-platform/website/src/content/blog/announcements/introducing-fleek-edge-sgx/index.md

 fleek functions deploy --name Myfunction --path my.wasm --sgx
 ```

-4. You can invoke this function at https://fleek-test.network/services/3 with a payload containing, hash, whether its encrypted or not (always yes with the current tool), and any inputs you need:
+4. You can invoke this function at https://fleek-test.network/services/3 with a payload containing hash, inputs, and whether its encrypted or not (always yes with the current tool), and any inputs you need:

 ```bash
 curl fleek-test.network/services/3 --data '{"hash": "<hash>", "decrypt": true, "input": "foo"}'